JuliaAttic/OldGraphs.jl/doc/source/vertex_edge.rst

 Many algorithms use a property of a vertex such as amount of a resource provided or required by that vertex as input.
-These are communicated to the code through the following functions:
+These are communicated to the code through the following methods:

 .. py::function:: vertex_property(i, v, g)
 Returns the property of vertex ``v`` in graph ``g``.

-.. py::function:: vertex_property_requirement(i, v, g)
+.. py::function:: vertex_property_requirement(i, g)
 Checks that the graph ``g`` supports the interfaces necessary to access the vertex property.